PROGRAM

 Requirements

-- At the end of the first year, students should present to the faculty a paper proposal.
-The proposal, and the GPA obtained in the courses, are the basis of a formal decision concerning retention in the program and assignment of a supervisor
+- At the end of the first year, students should submit a paper proposal.
+The proposal, and the GPA obtained in the RED courses, are the basis of a formal decision concerning retention in the program and assignment of a supervisor

 - The following years of the program are devoted to writing the dissertation, which should consist of at least two research papers